jejacks0n/apitome/README.md

   <b>default:</b> <code>true</code>

 <dt> url_formatter </dt><dd>
-  You can specify how urls are formatted using a Proc or other callable object.<br/>
+  You can specify how urls are formatted using a Proc or other callable object.
+Your proc will be called with a resource name or link, giving you the opportunity to modify it as necessary for in the documentation url.<br/>

   <b>default:</b> <code>-> (str) { str.gsub(/\.json$/, '').underscore.gsub(/[^0-9a-z]+/i, '-') }</code>
 </dd>